-This report describes the creation of a 3D geological model developed by the British Geological Survey (BGS) for the UK Geoenergy Observatories (UKGEOS) Glasgow Geothermal Energy Research Field Site (GGERFS).
+This report describes the creation of a 3D geological model developed by the British Geological Survey (BGS) for the UK Geoenergy Observatories (UKGEOS) Glasgow Observatory.
 The model represents the bedrock geology, fault network, and underground mine workings.
-The model has been used to aid borehole prognosis and initial hydrogeological modelling.
+The model covers an area of 5 by 4 km with a grid resolution of 50 m and smooths out some of the metre scale variability cause by facies variation and faulting.

-The 3D geological model described here uses subsurface data held prior to the construction of the Observatory and represents our 'pre-drill' understanding of the bedrock and mine geometry.
-The pre-drill superficial deposits model is also available and is described in Arkley (2018).
+The 3D geological model described here uses subsurface data that was collected during the construction of the Observatory, as well as legacy data, and represents our 'post-drill' understanding of the bedrock and mine geometry.
+A post-drill superficial deposits model is also available.